 Experienced family lawyer who brings overlapping expertise in broader civil issues to his practice.
 He is seen as one of the foremost practitioners for TOLATA issues.
 Wilson typically handles financial remedy cases for high net worth individuals, and draws acclaim for his further expertise in cohabitation issues.
-Strengths: "A QC who knows his stuff, he's really personable with the clients and he's a good advocate."
-Recent work: Acted in Montalto v Popat, a cohabitation case involving a same sex couple where there are two properties worth about £4 to £4.5 million and a string of franchise businesses held within corporate structures.Chambers and Partners 2019
+Strengths: "A thoughtful, calm advocate who performs well in the High Court."
+"An incredibly bright, charming barrister who gives good advice on property-related issues in family cases."
+"He's a clever, shrewd practitioner."
+Recent work: Represented the husband before the Supreme Court in Birch v Birch.
+The case centred around the principles governing the variation of undertakings in the context of s.31 of the Matrimonial Causes Act 1973.Chambers and Partners 2022

 John had a wide-ranging general civil and matrimonial practice before joining Hare Court in 2002.
 His practice encompassed commercial arbitration, personal injury (and in particular traumatic brain injury cases), landlord and tenant, construction law, contentious and non-contentious probate work and professional negligence.
 Since joining Hare Court he has concentrated on financial remedy cases and cohabitation and family provision claims.